mui/material-ui/docs/data/material/experimental-api/css-theme-variables/overview.md

 ## Trade-offs

-For server-side application, there are some trade-offs that are worth mentioning:
+For server-side application, there are some trade-offs that are worth noticing:

 |                                                      | Compare to the default method | Reason                                                                                                       |
 | ---------------------------------------------------- | ----------------------------- | ------------------------------------------------------------------------------------------------------------ |